GameAnalytics/python-style-guide/README.md

 Many services even have their own Python libraries, specifically for mocking tests.
 For example, the popular boto3 library for interacting with AWS, has a mock version called moto3.

-It is the responsibility of the developer implementing a feature, to make sure that new and changed code is adequately covered with tests.
+It is the responsibility of the developer implementing a feature to make sure that new and changed code is adequately covered with tests.
 Remember to take tests into account when estimating time for a project.

 It is highly recommended to integrate services like [codecov](https://codecov.io/) or [coveralls](https://coveralls.io/) into your CI chain.